- Why we need white label ad network or exchange in the first place

 What is SmartHub and what makes it special?

-How SmartyAds ad exchange facilitates market entry?
+How SmartHub white label ad exchange facilitates market entry?

-With minimized risks, budget, and time spent companies obtain all the benefits of the while label business model, however, SmartHub capacities go beyond that.
+With minimized risks, budget, and time spent, companies obtain all the benefits of the while label business model, however, SmartHub capacities go beyond that.
 Fully hosted and maintained SmartHub is truly flexible - the ad exchange core of it is prebuilt, which makes the installation quick and affordable, still, the integrations can be adjusted to every client.
-This way every company can obtain advertising technology which is easy to manage, control, and adjust according to their own KPI.
+This way every company can obtain advertising technology that is easy to manage, control, and adjust according to their own KPI.

 The Ad Exchange helps you to integrate partners selectively and generate the maximum value from good traffic, the quality of which is constantly monitored by safety scanners.
-This way for the companies that already have an assembled team of verified partners for integration SmartHub appears to be the number one option that significantly streamlines and simplifies adtech niche entry.
+This way for the companies that already have an assembled team of verified partners for integration SmartHub appears to be the number one option that significantly streamlines and simplifies ad tech niche entry.

 Every company can launch an open RTB-based marketplace that maximizes ROI leads to transparency and ultimate brand safety.
 Worth pointing out that SmartHub is not only beneficial for the platform owners but also for their demand and supply partner network.
 By using SmartHub, each integrated partner can achieve additional opportunities, such as increased transparency, system accountability, and unparalleled safety of the privately operated network.
 For the supply side, such a solution guarantees a better media-selling environment that enhances inventory value and translates into higher CPM from served ad impressions.
-Demand side, meanwhile gets more suitable traffic that easily converts.
+Demand-side meanwhile gets more suitable traffic that easily converts.